mikko-apo/ki-flow/_posts/2012-12-24-first-steps.md

 ## Step 1 - Repository

-The first month and the first part of the project was to implement the basic functionality for the package repository.
-Now local features work, the repository has command line utilities, Ruby API and documentation in multiple formats.
+The first month is behind and the first part of the project was to implement the basic functionality for the package repository.
+Now the local features work, the repository has command line utilities, Ruby API and documentation in multiple formats.

 The repository supports basic repository operations like build package, import, export,